public class BigDecimal extends Number implements Comparable<BigDecimal>

 exponent is subtracted from the scale.
 The value of the resulting scale must lie between

-The character-to-digit mapping is provided by Character.digit(char, int)
+The character-to-digit mapping is provided by Character.digit(char, int) set to convert to radix 10.
+The

 String may not contain any extraneous characters (whitespace, for example).